 We shared basic guidelines for Place of Service (POS) codes but still, there are a lot of special considerations for various POS locations like telehealth claims (code 02,10); homeless shelters (code 04); mobile unit settings (code 15); retail health clinic (code 17); outpatient hospital departments (code 19, 22, 23, 24); Ambulatory Surgical Centers (code 24); and Hospice (code 34).

-Our billers are well versed in accurately submitting claims for private and government payers for various healthcare settings.
-To know more about our medical billing and coding services, please reach out to us at firstname.lastname@example.org or call 888-357-3226.
+Our proficient medical billers specialize in precisely submitting claims for both private and government payers across diverse healthcare settings.
+For further information about our medical billing and coding services, please reach out to us at firstname.lastname@example.org or call 888-357-3226.